Streamliners Management Consulting | Experts in Efficiency, Operational Excellence and Fast Turnaround

 1. Overproduction – Producing more than necessary leads to excessive inventory and storage costs.

-2. Waiting Time – Delays in production due to inefficient workflows and slow processes.
+– Delays in production due to inefficient workflows and slow processes.

 3. Unnecessary Transportation – Excessive movement of materials increases costs and risk of damage.